bot-app/trading/docs/leverage.md

 ### Margin mode

 On top of `trading_mode` - you will also have to configure your `margin_mode`.
-While freqtrade currently only supports one margin mode, this will change, and by configuring it now you're all set for future updates.
+While trading currently only supports one margin mode, this will change, and by configuring it now you're all set for future updates.

 The possible values are: `isolated`, or `cross`(*currently unavailable*).